- Room size (sqm): 64

 - Interest FREE Payment Plans

-The stunning Balaia Golf Village Portugal is set in the pretty resort of Albufeira and offers guests a relaxing retreat away from the hustle and bustle of the city centre, but ...
+The stunning 4-star resort Balaia Golf Village Portugal is set in the pretty resort of Albufeira and offers guests a relaxing retreat away from the hustle and bustle of the city ...
 Continue reading

 Balaia Golf Village apartments are self-catering and each feature a kitchen for home cooking.
 Should you fancy eating out, the resort is home to two restaurants and a poolside snack bar.
 Albufeira is just 4km away and provides endless opportunities for dining, whatever your tastes.